ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 ```

-At this point, the GlusterFS server cluster is up and running and you can proceed with the ICP installation.
+At this point, the GlusterFS server cluster is up and running and you can proceed with the ICP installation. (*TBD:* There are more steps needed to allocate storage for the ICP master node shared file systems before doing the actual ICP installation.)

 # Install "native" GlusterFS server